Table of Contents[Hide][Show]

-- If you are nickel or chromium sensitive, or test high for either of these metals, you may need to switch to alternate cookware.
+- If you are nickel or chromium sensitive or test high for either of these metals, you may need to switch to alternate cookware.
 Also consider other stainless steel items you expose yourself to, such as coffee makers and more.
 You may be getting more nickel exposure than you realize.

 - Be aware that most restaurants cook almost exclusively in stainless steel.
-If you are sensitive to nickel or chromium or already have a diagnosed problem with excess heavy metals, it is best to avoid ordering tomato based dishes or other acidic foods when eating out.
+If you are sensitive to nickel or chromium or already have a diagnosed problem with excess heavy metals, it is best to avoid ordering tomato-based dishes or other acidic foods when eating out.

 - Bottled store kombucha, an acidic beverage, is typically brewed in large stainless steel vats.
 It is best to avoid commercial kombucha for this reason.
-Be sure to brew kombucha or Jun tea in glass or tested, toxin free ceramic when made at home.
-Store these beverages only in glass as well.
+Be sure to brew kombucha or Jun tea in glass or tested, toxin-free ceramic when made at home.
+Store these beverages in glass only as well.

 Informed consumers are safe consumers especially when it comes to kitchen equipment made with stainless steel!

 Le Creuset is known to contain lead, so definitely not a good replacement.